2020 Bull Sale

 Seven more sold immediately after the sale to another five buyers, including two new ones. so may not be included in press reports but for us, a total of 23 sold on the day by 16 buyers.

-The remaining 19 bulls are available for purchase at their reserve price.
-You can view and download a catalogue of the remaining bulls by clicking on this link.
+You can view and download a copy of the full 2020 bull sale catalogue by clicking on this link.

 We neither use or sell any bulls that are not free by pedigree or by test of the four genetic conditions for which Angus Australia has tests.
 As things keep changing, we regularly check the Angus website to ensure the status of each bull for the four genetic conditions is F (= free by test) or FU (= free by pedigree), and if a bull is not F or FU for each, then we test.
 All bulls are semen tested and morphology assessed.